 The scene:

 This week a case from our business turnaround files.
-The client: a small restaurant food supplier.
+The client: a mid-size restaurant food supplier.
 Timing: at bottom of a deep recession.
-Situation: company going under as a number of their restaurant customers failed or migrated to price-cutting competitors.
+Situation: company going under as a number of their restaurant customers failed, cut back or migrated to price-cutting competitors.

 Business development game plan: